deamme/laco/README.md

 The `Subscribe` component is making use of the new render prop idea.
 Related articles:
 - [Apollo Query Component](https://dev-blog.apollodata.com/whats-next-for-react-apollo-4d41ba12c2cb)
 - [Use a render prop!](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce)

+## Rehydration
+When doing server-side rendering (SSR) it's important to preserve the state from the server to the client.

+Please follow [this](https://redux.js.org/recipes/serverrendering) Redux guide.

+On the server: Instead of doing `store.getState()` you will just use `getGlobalState()`.

+On the client: Instead of doing `createStore(counterApp, preloadedState)` you can do `replaceGlobalState(preloadedState)`

 ## Testing
 Testing using [tape](https://github.com/substack/tape):